Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 Highlights of the Museum, in general, are museums and artworks from national artist Sabel, with famous musings.
 Café Eabel serves recipes from the Cabrenera family using ingredients sourced from the museum.
 Erotica Gallery is also known as Indigo Gallery, where several paintings and sculptures explore sensuality.

-Under the museum stretches an eco-trail for farms and gardens that highlights the indigenous architectural characteristic of Ifugao, balinga and bontoc islands.
+Under the museum, an eco-trail for farms and gardens highlights the indigenous architectural characteristics of the Ifugao, Kalinga, and Bontoc areas.
 Ili-likha Artists Village is an artists/food hub hidden from the busy Session Road in Baguio.
-An enjoyable way to eat and drink in the museum.
+It is an enjoyable way to eat and drink in the museum.
 Many food stores serve interesting dinners in the vicinity.

 The Artist himself arrives occasionally with his images or you might start a conversation as you get acquainted with them.
 The museum has an outdoor cafe Sabel, an antique stall, and gardens to observe Ifugao-based architecture, Kalinga, and Bontoc culture.
 Let’s continue.